ashutoshmjain/gita/src/mathuraChap14.md

 ---

-`Yamuna` the river, spoke to `Mathura` the city that night — to let her know that her times were changing.
+> `Yamuna` , spoke to `Mathura` that night — to let her know her times were changing.
 Very soon, `Mathura` would be the most important city ever in the history.

-> Truth is what happens in the physical reality.
-History is the outcome of "actions" in our tiny box.
-Only truth has the staying power in public discourse.

 ## Notes and Research: